abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-loadbalancer.md

 ### Create new record

-We are going to create a new record `hello` (`hello.azure.pepins.net`) to the `A` address `48.194.112.87`.
-I prefer to define low `TTL` value to fix some changes quickly.
+Create a new `A` record named `hello` (e.g., `hello.azure.pepins.net`) pointing to `48.194.112.87`.
+Set a low `TTL` value to allow DNS changes to propagate quickly.

-The IP Address is show by the Microsoft Azure network console, it is the same address as the `EXTERNAL-IP` of your `http-router` service.
+The IP address is shown in the Microsoft Azure network console and corresponds to the `EXTERNAL-IP` of your `http-router` service.

 ```
 kubectl get services http-router -n abcdesktop